gXLg/java-utils-termux/README.md

 or maybe you are trying to create a library, the util will not create any `run` script this time

-Any arguments which can he passed to `javac` can be as well passed to this util.
+Any arguments which can be passed to `javac` can be as well passed to this util.

 ## J jar